The information provided here is for the use of the judges and competitors on the judging criteria for UKPPC and should be read thoroughly.

-Judges are requested to familiarise themselves with this document prior to the Video Heat judging and email any questions to Kassia Portas.
+Judges are requested to familiarise themselves with this document prior to the Video Heat judging, if you have any questions please contact the UKPPC team.
 It may also be useful to continually refer to this document while judging.

-- Judges will be the same for the Video Heat and Grand Final, provided that no unforeseen circumstances prevent attendance.
+Judges will be the same for the video round and final event, provided that no unforeseen circumstances prevent attendance.

-All competitors will be judged on the following elements, regardless of their category of entry:
+All competitors in Instructor, Professional and Elite will be judged on the following elements:

 - Technical – 40%